-The spark gap between the spark electrode and the thermocouple should be 3.5 - 4.5mm to produce a good spark.
+The spark gap (shown in figure 19) between the spark electrode and the thermocouple should be 3.5 - 4.5mm to produce a good spark.

 There should be no need to adjust this.

-If under any circumstances the electric spark fails, the pilot may be lit manually by proceeding with the ignition sequence as previously described, and after moving the control knob through the spark position, the knob should be held in (slide control models - down) and the pilot lit with a taper.
+If under any circumstances the electric spark fails, the pilot may be lit manually by proceeding with the ignition sequence as previously described, and after turning the control knob through the spark position, the knob should be held in and the pilot lit with a taper.